MAHDIX3/6502Emulator/README.md

-# 6502Emulator
-6502 Emulator ,Simple With High Accuracy
+# 6502Simulator Simple With High Accuracy

+A Simple With high accuracy 6502 CPU simulator for use in retro systems like the Atari 2600, Apple II, NES, Commodore 64, and more.

+Copyright (c) 2025 Mahdi Zakariyazadeh